Introduction

 Timberscombe’s new plan for biodiversity and carbon management

-A survey of the biodiversity habitats within the parish of Timberscombe has been done, after £5100 from the Somerset Climate Emergency Community Fund was awarded to enable this piece of ecological research.
+A survey of the biodiversity habitats within the parish of Timberscombe has been done.
+This was after £5100 from the Somerset Climate Emergency Community Fund was awarded to enable this piece of ecological research.

 The Timberscombe Biodiversity Project has allowed a record of every plant and wildlife habitat in the parish to be created, from wetland and grassland, through to built-up areas and broad-leaved woodland.
 This was done using aerial photographs followed by on-the-ground fieldwork and relating the findings to the UK Habitat Classification system.